Even with hope on the horizon in this pandemic, what's the point of ever leaving home again?

 And yet, we have to ask: Why bother?
 What's the point of ever leaving home again?

 Getting dinner, grabbing drinks, working out, seeing a movie.
-All these comforts of middle class existence in the Before Times are gone, and it could be another year until it's completely safe to return.
+All these comforts of middle class existence in th